brimdata/zed/cmd/zar/README.md

 set ZAR_ROOT=`pwd`/logs
 ```

-Now let's in ingest the data using "zar chop".
+Now, let's ingest the data using "zar chop".
 We are working on more
-sophisticated ways to ingest data, but for now zar chop just chops its input
+sophisticated ways to ingest data (e.g., by the standard time partitioning
+techniques of year/month/day/hour etc), but for now zar chop just chops
-into chunks of approximately equal size.
+its input into chunks of approximately equal size.

 Zar chop expects its input to be
 in the zng format so we'll use zq to take all the zng logs, gunzip them,
 and feed them to chop, which here expects its data on stdin.
 We'll chop them
 into chunks of 25MB, which is very small, but in this example the data set is